acgzr/Queueing-Models/README.md

 # Queuing-Models
 Phyton scripts designed in VSCode for CasioPython (MicroPython 1.9.4).

 Welcome, I uploaded these scripts in GitHub as a thank you to the TI-Planet community.
 However, they should be useful to anyone interested in Python or in common queuing models defined by the Kendall-Lee notation.
+You can also find some other miscellaneous scripts I've been working on.

 These scripts have the following purposes:
 - Serve as practice for coding with the Python language